jacklandrin/OnlySwitch/README.md

 * support other languages
 * fix bug: radio player crash

-If you have other good idea💡, feel free to send E-mail to me.
+If you have other good ideas 💡, feel free to send an E-mail to me.

 ## About hiding new Macbook Notch

-The Hide notch switch only shows on build-in display of M1 Pro/Max Macbook Pro.
-The switch just controls current desktop, not for all work desktops.
+The Hide notch switch only shows on the built-in display of M1 Pro/Max Macbook Pro.
+The switch just controls the current desktop, not for all work desktops.
-Now, the Hide notch switch supports dynamic wallpaper, just the processing takes much longer time.
+Now, the Hide notch switch supports dynamic wallpaper, just the processing takes a much longer time.
 ## About AirPods Switch

-I use classOfDevice(2360344) to check if a bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AirPods Pros.
-If you are using AirPods 1~3, please tell me what the classOfDevice is.
-Or I can detect the count of battery value to check if AirPods (when count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.
+I use `classOfDevice`(2360344) to check if a Bluetooth device is Airpods Pro, but I'm not sure whether other AirPods modules are also 2360344, since I only have two AirPods Pros.
+If you are using AirPods 1~3, please tell me what the `classOfDevice` is.
+Or I can detect the count of battery value to check if AirPods (when the count is 3, it's AirPods), like **AirPods Battery Monitor For MAC OS**.

 ## About Radio Player
-Radio Player supports m3u, aac stream, but without sound wave effect.
-If your Radio Player crashes, please send the crash log and stream url to me.
-You can close sound wave effect on Radio setting, and that player is AVPlayer, more stable.
+Radio Player supports m3u, and aac stream, but without sound wave effect.
+If your Radio Player crashes, please send the crash log and stream URL to me.
+You can close the sound wave effect on the Radio setting, and that player is AVPlayer, more stable.
+In version 2.3.5, the radio play can be set to enable/disabled.
+If the function is disabled, the switch will be invisible in the list, and the radio player will be unregistered from Now Playing.

 ## About Low Power Mode
-Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter password on every toggle.
+Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter the password on every toggle.

 ## About Screen Test
-In Version 2.3, Only Switch brings new feature, screen test.
-It provides a pure color view by full screen mode, you can check dead pixel via it.
-Press left and right arrow key, the color will change among black, white, red, green and blue.
-This function also can be used for screen cleaning, as you can clearly see the stains on screen.
+In Version 2.3, Only Switch brings a new feature, Screen Test.
+It provides a pure color view in full-screen mode, you can check dead pixels via it.
+Press the left and right arrow keys, the color will change from black, white, red, green, and blue.
+This function also can be used for screen cleaning, as you can clearly see the stains on the screen.

 ## About Hide Menu Bar Icons
 This feature is new in version 2.3.2.
-To be honest, Hidden and Dozer are both good apps about this function.
+To be honest, Hidden and Dozer are both good apps for this function.
 Many users install OnlySwitch and them simultaneously, but this also squeezes the menu bar, which is already lacking in space.
-Therefore, the feature integrates in OnlySwitch.
+Therefore, the feature integrates into OnlySwitch.
 ![](https://www.jacklandrin.com/wp-content/uploads/2022/06/mark_icon_guide.png)
-When the switch is on, items in the left of the split(arrow-pointing) icon are hidden.
-Hold ⌘ (command) and drag the icon to configure hidden section.
-If you want to use it no longer, you can disable it in preferencs, the split icon will disappear.
-You also can set interval of autohide for it here.
+When the switch is on, items on the left of the split(arrow-pointing) icon are hidden.
+Hold ⌘ (command) and drag the icon to configure the hidden section.
+If you want to use it no longer, you can disable it in preferences, the split icon will disappear.
+You also can set the interval of autohide for it here.

 ## About Shortcuts
-Shortcuts is a powerful iOS app which can help people make fantastic automation functions.
+Shortcuts is a powerful iOS app that can help people make fantastic automation functions.
 It comes to macOS in Monterey as well.
-Many users eager OnlySwitch has more customizable features, and one good news is that the app supports Shortcuts display since Version 1.7.
-More menubar space therefore is saved.
+Many users are eager OnlySwitch to have more customizable features, and one good news is that the app supports Shortcuts display since Version 1.7.
+More menubar space, therefore, is saved.
-In the next versions, OnlySwitch will also provide more Shortcuts actions to impove user experience.
+In the next versions, OnlySwitch will also provide more Shortcuts actions to improve user experience.

 Since Version 2.0, keyboard shortcuts can be set for Shortcuts.